Features

 What is the Sony Instant HDR Workflow?

-Instant HDR means you shoot footage in HDR and Hybrid LogGamma (with Picture Profile for HLG/BT.2020), edit it in the same color space, and deliver the final video in HLG HDR without the need for additional color grading.
+Instant HDR means you shoot footage in HDR and Hybrid Log Gamma (with Picture Profile for HLG/BT.2020), edit it in the same color space and deliver the final video in HLG HDR without the need of additional color grading.

-A variety of Sony cameras now support shooting in BT.2020 HLGHDR, professional XAVC cameras as well as low-cost XAVC S recording models.
+A variety of Sony cameras now support shooting in BT.2020 HLG HDR, professional XAVC cameras as well as low cost XAVC S recording models.

-Avid Media Composer allows editing in BT.2020 Hybrid LogGamma color space.
-In Media Composer versions before v8.7, this is called Arib B-67.
-Not all versions of Media Composer support an HDR workflow in BT.2020HLG.
+Avid Media Composer allows to edit in BT.2020 Hybrid Log Gamma color space.
+In Media Composer versions before v8.7 this is called AribB-67.
+Not all versions of Media Composer support an HDR workflow in BT.2020 HLG.
 Please refer to the specification of the version you use.

-While you link XAVC (MXF) HDR footage using this nabletXAVC XDCAM plug-in, you can link XAVC S (MP4) HDR footage using the nablet XAVC S AMA Plugin.
+While you link XAVC (MXF) HDR footage by means of this nablet XAVC XDCAM plug-in, you can link XAVC S (MP4) HDR footage by means of the nablet XAVC S AMA Plug-in.

-Prepare to edit UHD in BT.2020 Hybrid Log GammaHDR
+Prepare to edit UHD in BT.2020 Hybrid Log Gamma HDR

 In Avid Media Composer create a new Project with UHD resolution and the desired frame rate and select a BT.2020 HLG color space.
-This is available for RGB as well as for YCbCr.
-While YCbCr requires less memory RGB guarantees the best rendering quality.
+This is a available for RGB as well as for YCbCr.
+While YCbCr requires less memory RGB guarantees best rendering quality.

 Known Issues and Limitations